mlevit/echelon/README.md

 2. Database
 3. Web Application

+Afterwards, following the [Getting Started](./GETTING_STARTED.md) guide to get your first taste of the framework.

 ## How do I contribute?

 We welcome contributions from the community!
 To contribute to the Echelon project, please read our [Contributor's Guide](CONTRIBUTING.md) to understand our jobs.